 JP was a mook who later dropped out of high school and could barely put words together, but he was an attentive listener if the subject interested him.
 This subject did.
 In fact, I’d occasionally glance over the top of the pages to see him lick his teeth as he concentrated on the words.
 The more I read it, the more I felt blood rush to my face with embarrassment as I tripped over sentences, the more it made my heart race, too.
 I came to like the stories, the characters, and found the thrill in explicit details.

 Erotica fiction wasn’t my first introduction to pornography, nor was this particular piece the first JP and I had shared, written or visual.
 There were no filters in my home, I’d seen an excessive amount of highly suggestive and sexualized material by the time I hit puberty.
-My first exposure to actual pornography was around age 10 when another friend and I had stumbled upon it in a closet while looking for Christmas presents.
+My first exposure to actual pornography was around age 10 when another friend and I had stumbled upon it in her parent’s closet while looking for Christmas presents.
 We found a tape, popped it in, and were both disgusted and fascinated, the way that ten year old girls often are when exposed to the full monty at that age.
 Nothing was ever really too big of a surprise to me after that.

 Over the course of two years, JP and I had watched and read enough pornography to make a Playboy Bunny blush.
 This kind of thing happened every other day or so.
 You must understand that I more or less had no choice in the matter, and saying no to JP wasn’t exactly an option.
 I tried.
 I generally disliked this particular area of our friendship.
 You must also understand that this period of my life was marked with severe depression, even passive suicidality, frequent illness and bouts of migraines and pain, truancy at school (I missed at least three or four days a week), loneliness, and a lot of anger.
 Contrary to what most of my teachers, and quite possibly my parents, believed, drugs and alcohol – other than the beer he just shoved down my throat – were not part of the equation.
 We recognize a lot of it now as undiagnosed Bipolar symptoms, but there were other factors that, again, are for another blog for another day.